mbofos01/mbofos01/README.md

 ### About Me

-- My name is Michalis Bofos and I studied Computer Science in <a href="https://www.cs.ucy.ac.cy/?lang=en" >University of Cyprus</a> 🎓.
+- My name is Michalis Bofos and I studied Computer Science (BSc) at <a href="https://www.cs.ucy.ac.cy/?lang=en" >University of Cyprus</a> and Artificial Intelligence (MSc) at <a href="https://github.com/UtrechtUniversity">Utrecht University</a>🎓.
 - You can reach me through mbofos@outlook.com
-- My main interests are Machine Learning, System’s Programming, Software Engineering and UI/UX
+- My main interests include Artificial Intelligence, Full-Stack Development, DevOps and UI/UX
-- Some of my favorite tools are Docker, VS code and DBeaver
 - You can find my Currucilum Vitae <a href="https://mbofos01.github.io/cv.html" >here</a>

 <br>

-### Languages and Tools
+### Languages/Frameworks and Tools

 <br>